Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 We tend to think that the act of infidelity is the ultimate betrayal.
 We judge those who commit transgressions.
 We shroud them in shame.
 We dismiss them, label them, categorize them as “cheaters.”
 And largely, we do so, without a complete understanding of infidelity.

-In this episode of the podcast, Tony sits down with world-renowned couples therapist and relationship expert, Esther Perel, to discuss what makes relationships work, what makes them fall apart – and what we aren’t understanding about infidelity.
+In this episode of the podcast, Tony sits down with world-renowned couples therapist and relationship expert Esther Perel to discuss what makes relationships work, what makes them fall apart – and what we aren’t understanding about infidelity.

 Esther is recognized as one of today’s most insightful and provocative voices on personal and professional relationships.
-A celebrated couples therapist who has helmed a private practice in New York City since 1983, she has over three decades experience navigating the intricacies of love and desire.
-Her international bestseller Mating in Captivity has been translated into twenty-six languages.
+A celebrated couples therapist who has helmed a private practice in New York City since 1983, she has over three decades of experience navigating the intricacies of love and desire.
+Her international bestseller Mating in Captivity has been translated into 26 languages.
 Perel is a dynamic and provocative speaker on the international stage, with two critically praised TED talks that have reached over 17 million viewers.
 She has consulted on the Golden Globe-winning Showtime series The Affair and is also Executive Producer and host of the Audible Original Series “Where Should We Begin?”, in which she broadcasts intimate one-off counseling sessions with real-life couples.
 Perel has been featured in publications across five continents, including the New York Times, The Washington Post, The Wall Street Journal, Le Monde, The Guardian, The New Yorker, and Vogue.
-She is also a frequent guest on radio and television shows, including NPR’s Brian Lehrer Show, Oprah, The Today Show, Dr. Oz, and The Colbert Report.
+She is also a frequent guest on radio and television shows, including NPR’s Brian Lehrer Show, Oprah, The Today Show, Dr. Oz and The Colbert Report.

-Over the past ten years, Esther has traveled the world, working closely with hundreds of couples who are struggling to cope with infidelity.
+Over the past 10 years, Esther has traveled the world, working closely with hundreds of couples who are struggling to cope with infidelity.
 She has seen the devastation such betrayal can cause.
-And she drew upon these experiences, her research and her expertise to write her latest book: The State of Affairs, where she reveals why even happy people cheat and why we shame those who stay with partners who have been unfaithful.
+And she drew upon these experiences, her research and her expertise to write her latest book, The State of Affairs, where she reveals why even happy people cheat and why we shame those who stay with partners who have been unfaithful.

-Esther Perel Interview Show Notes
+Esther Perel Podcast Show Notes